diverged/openalex-go-openapi31/docs/DefaultAPI.md

 func main() {
 	entityType := "entityType_example" // string |
-	q := "flori" // string | The query string for autocomplete suggestions.
+	q := "flori" // string | The search string supplied by the user for autocomplete suggestions.
+Additional parameters: - filter: Optional filter to apply to the autocomplete results.
+Uses the same syntax as entity filters. - search: Optional search query to apply to the autocomplete results.
+Uses the same syntax as entity search.

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)